 Once you have made your decision, go forth with it.
 Have confidence as you execute on this plan, since your team will reflect the confidence you show.

 The familiar adage is true: “The only constant is change.”
-Effective change management means being prepared to change course and be agile when necessary.
+Effectively leading through change means being prepared to change course and be agile when necessary.